 ThisOldHouse.com compares liners and reglazing, and Popular Mechanics provides an illustration of a basic tub liner.

 Check with family and friends or ask at the local hardware store for recommendations.
 Try to get at least three estimates, and request (and contact) references from satisfied customers.
-Ask how long the company has been in business and how their installers are trained, and see if there are any complaints on file with the Better Business Bureau.
+Ask how long the company has been in business and how their installers are trained.

 Have the sales rep explain their manufacturing process and the chemicals used during installation.
 Double-check whether the company has your exact tub model in stock.
 If necessary, contact the company headquarters where the molds are made to be sure they have your model.